ym222bs/github_notis/README.md

   * NodeJS
   * Registered Github OAuth App :arrow_right:  [Getting started guide](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).

-  The registration provides you with the key and secret, that should later be used in your **.env** file.
+  The Github OAuth App registration provides you with the key and secret, that should later be used in your **.env** file.

 1. Add your environment variables in a **.env** file in the **root** of the project.
 (Example in **env.txt**).
 2. Run `npm install` in the **root**, do the same in the **client** directory.